 “For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
 All things were created through Him and for Him.”

-The third distinctive of the glory of Christ is that he created all things; all creation is designed for him, in him, and creation is preserved by him.
+The third distinctive of the glory of Christ is that he created all things; all creation is designed for him, in him, and he preserves creation.
 Christ not only created all things, but all things continue to subsist because of him.

 “For by Him all things were created”

-John 1:3 says that Christ created the world.
+John 1:3 says that Christ created the universe.
 Hebrews 1:2 says the Son made the universe.
-The Father is the originating cause (source), and the Son is the means by which the world came into being (Rev. 3:14).
+The Father is the originating cause (source), and the Son is how the world came into being (Rev. 3:14).
 The extent of the Son’s creation is “all” things.
-This includes the entire universe, whether material or immaterial, heaven, or earth.
+The word “all” includes the entire universe, whether material or immaterial, heaven or earth.

-“that are in heaven and that are on earth visible and invisible”
+“that are in heaven and that are on earth visible [material] and invisible [immaterial]”

 This phrase refers to the material universe, visible and invisible, space, and the physical universe.
 He made everything that we can see and cannot see.